OpenAgentsInc/arcade/README.md

 2. `cd arc`
 3. `yarn`
 4. `yarn start`
+5. Scan the QR code with Expo Go (on Android) or the Camera app (iOS) to open the app on your device in Expo Go.
+Or press a or i to open in an emulator if you have one set up.

 Consult the [Expo docs](https://docs.expo.dev/) for more details on environment setup, running on device or emulator, and building your own version via EAS.
+For React Native basics, see the [Lightning wallet workshop](https://arcadelabs.co/articles/intro-to-react-native) from this author.

 ## Screenshots